WebAssembly/component-model/design/mvp/Explainer.md

 versionsuffix ::= (versionsuffix "<semversuffix>") 🔗
 ```

-All import names are required to be [strongly-unique].
+All import names must be [strongly-unique].
 Separately, all export
-names are also required to be [strongly-unique].
+names must be [strongly-unique].
 The rest of the grammar for
 imports and exports defines a structured syntax for the contents of import and
 export names.
 Syntactically, these names appear inside quoted string literals.
 The grammar thus restricts the contents of these string literals to provide